Effective June 2019 (Archived versions)

 Other Requested Information

-We may request your name, e-mail address or mailing address for the purposes of conducting a promotion or survey, or providing additional services (for example, subscriptions to e-mail to our blog or newsletters, or promotional announcements).
+We may request your name, e-mail address or mailing address for the purposes of conducting a promotion or survey, or providing additional services (for example, subscriptions to our blog or newsletters, or promotional announcements).
 When making such a request, we will indicate the purpose of the inquiry.
 If we use this information in a manner different than the purpose for which it was collected, we will ask for your consent before engaging in such other use.

 Potential Disclosure of Your Information